 I wear tinted glasses to help with light sensitivity and glare.
 No, they aren’t transition lenses, they always are this color.
-And yes, I guess I do wear sunglasses at night, like the song.
+I do wear sunglasses at night, like the song.

 What’s your major?
 Oh, that’s not a real major

-I’m studying assistive technology and software engineering, which is a fairly uncommon major but there are many different careers available, so I will not have an issue finding a job after graduation.
+I’m studying assistive technology, which is a fairly uncommon major but there are many different careers available, so I will not have an issue finding a job after graduation.
 I have learned to give an example of what I will do after college, so when I say my major, I add that I am “studying to create tools for people with disabilities.”
 Often times, people then think my major is really cool!

 How come she can see but uses a cane?